vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

 -  `isWidgetWithInsightType(type)` to match widgets with insights with a particular visualization type
 -  `isWidgetWithKpiRef(ref)` to match widgets with a particular KPI
 -  `isWidgetWithKpiType(comparisonType)` to match widgets with KPI of a certain comparison type (for example, `Previous Period`)
--  `isCustomWidget: ()` to match widgets that are not commonly part of the dashboard (for example, your custom widgets added in the DashboardView `layoutTransform` callback)
+-  `isCustomWidget()` to match widgets that are not commonly part of the dashboard (for example, your custom widgets added in the DashboardView `transformLayout` callback)

 ### Auxiliary hooks